tflo/Auto-Quest-Tracker-MkIII/readme.md

 - "Ignore" means that instance quests will not be removed from your tracker when you enable this option, but if you remove them, they won't come back when you zone into the quest's map.
 (And if you put them in the tracker, they will stay there wherever you are).
 - This is a new feature and may still need some fine-tuning.

-For more slash commands (quest list, debug mode), enter `/aqt` in the chat.

 ### Mini API